*Post contains two affiliate links. Read my disclaimer here.

 - A beach towel and tote.
 They provided towels on board, and I had drawstring bags for going out, but these two things would have been a just little more convenient for beach-going.

-††Here’s another fun story about my awful roommate: she refused to clean our cabin and gave no f**ks if we failed cabin inspection, standing on the principle that we shouldn’t have to provide/pay for our own cleaning supplies.
-Maybe she had a point, but that was a bit like cutting off your nose to spite your face, if you ask me.
+**Here’s another fun story about my awful roommate: she refused to clean our cabin and gave no f**ks if we failed cabin inspection, standing on the principle that we shouldn’t have to provide/pay for our own cleaning supplies.
+Maybe she had a point, but, also, f**k her.

 For all those about to embark on shiplife, I hope this is helpful!
 Let me know if there’s something I missed in a comment below, or feel free to drop me a line at [email protected] Happy sailings, friends.